PixelProCoder/KorbaxIM/README.md

 # KorbaxIM

-KorbaxIm is an instant messaging client that I created to explore and experiment with Jabber/XMPP technologies.
+KorbaxIm is a web-based instant messaging client that I created to explore and experiment with Jabber/XMPP technologies.